 With upcoming roadtrips in mind it seemed wise to take some recovery boards with us.
 We don't have a winch (cost & weight), so some good recovery boards would be advisable.
 Looking at the different options we could choose between aluminium plates, waffle boards or some sort of plastic compound recovery boards.
-We opted for the latter and chose the Tred Pro recovery boards from Tred 4x4.
+We opted for the latter and chose the Tred Pro recovery boards from Tred 4x4 for our overland Defender.

 The Tred Pro recovery board is one of the most advanced boards on the market today.
 It's the new generation boards from Tred 4x4, designed and improved to get your vehicle moving as fast and efficiently as possible.
 It's the next gen board that will work in sand, snow and mud.
 Made in Australia, the land of the outback.
 Tested to the extreme so to say.
 With this board you can explore the most remote regions of the planet with confidence.